skyformat99/emqx-lwm2m-1/README.md

 ## Value Type
 Value may have following type:
 - text - ascii text format of int, float, string, boolean
-- binary - data is arbitrary binary which is base64-encoded
+- binary - data is arbitrary binary which is base64-encoded.
-- json - json format of multi-resource
+- json - json format of multi-resource.
+NOT support now.

 ### READ command